ForHemer/Blog-App/README.md

 - Run the command `git clone git@github.com:ForHemer/Blog-App.git` to clone this repository to your local computer.
 Choose the location you prefer.
 - Run the command `bundle install` to install all project's dependencies.
+- Run the command `rspec` to test all project's tests.

 ### Usage